 - Pick a niche.
-The very first thing you need to do is to determine what type of subscription boxes you’ll sell.
+The first thing you need to do is to determine what type of subscription boxes you’ll sell.
 Consider who your target customers are and how to convince them that your subscription box is better than others’.

 - Create content.
 Come up with a basic plan for the content and pages you want on your site.
 At minimum, you should have a landing page or homepage and subscription box product pages.
 You may also want to add an eCommerce blog and an FAQ page with more info.

 - Choose a platform.
 You can choose to host your site with a headless eCommerce platform or start a store page on an online marketplace.
 Pick the platform that fits your unique business needs and capabilities.
 For food suppliers, BlueCart Subscriptions is a great choice.
 It was designed to grow food sales for businesses of all types and sizes.

 - Establish pricing.
 Think about the best way to maximize your profit margin while serving as many customers as possible.
 This may be through tiered pricing, single cost sales, or allowing one-time purchases.
-It will be important when you start setting up the backend of your site.
+It’s important when you start setting up the backend of your site.

 - Design pages. eCommerce website design is a major factor in converting new customers.
 You need to provide a smooth user experience and establish your unique brand identity.
-Make sure to include on page SEO for eCommerce in your templates so you can drive traffic from day one.
+Make sure to include on-page eCommerce SEO strategy in your page templates so you can drive traffic from day one.